MikeHannon/tempRepo/008RequestForms.md

 request.session # It's a dictionary, so you can attach key/value pairs
 ```

 *Errata note: In the video we (I, MH) say `session` behaves the same as it does in Flask.
 This is not true!
-Session in Django gets saved even if you leave the browser!*
+Session in Django gets saved even if we leave the browser!*

 <iframe width="420" height="315" src="https://www.youtube.com/embed/8ZTVGCoEyFs" frameborder="0" allowfullscreen></iframe>